 - During periods of high volume, fast market conditions, illiquidity, or volatility in the marketplace, the actual price that a Market Order is executed at may be different from the best price indicated at the time of your Order, in some cases significantly so.

-- A valid Market Order will be immediately posted to the PIT.
+- A valid Market Order will be immediately posted to the Exchange.
 Participants may not cancel a Market Order.

 - Market Orders may be placed with the following instructions: Immediate or Cancel or Fill or Kill.